Tell me about HIV testing.

 HIV Antibody Test results are either positive or negative.
 Negative means no signs of HIV were found.
 A positive HIV Antibody Test result means that signs of HIV were found, but a confirmation test should be run before making a diagnosis.

-If your test result comes back positive the laboratory automatically runs a western blot test for confirmation.
+If your test result comes back positive the laboratory automatically runs a confirmation.
 Experts agree that another test should be run on a new blood sample before making a formal diagnosis of HIV and we believe all physicians should follow this recommendation.

 Positive test results for HIV show an infection with the virus that causes AIDS.
 It does NOT mean that you have AIDS.
 If your test is positive, one of our physicians will talk with you about your results and arrange for you to see a local HIV specialist who can guide you regarding additional testing, treatment and next steps, if appropriate.